project-slippi/slippi-wiki/SPEC.md

 2. It allows binary data to be stored without increasing file size much by taking advantage of the optimized container formats
 3. Arbitrary metadata of various types can be easily added and quickly parsed

 The .slp file has two core elements: raw and metadata.
+These elements will always show up in the same order in the file with the raw element first and the metadata element second.

 # The raw element
 The value for this element is an array of bytes that describe discrete events that were sent by the game to be written.
 These specific events will be broken down later.
 The data for the raw element is the largest part of the file and is truly what defines what happened during the game.